lyrabelacqua/RNHasPower/README.md

 ## Running the project

-Use the command `npm start` to run this project.
+Use the commands `npm install` and `npm start` to run this project.

 ## Warning!
 You need to enable cross-origin resources sharing (CORS) in your browser for this project to work properly.